 The primary aim of the evaluation stage is to examine the security of an organization’s IT infrastructure in the cloud.
 The penetration testers look at the existing cloud infrastructure during this stage to determine whether it can be compromised easily.

-Furthermore, The penetration testers test the cloud infrastructure using various manual and automatic security testing techniques to find the loopholes within the system.
+Furthermore, The penetration testers test the cloud infrastructure using various manual and automatic security testing techniques like using a google cloud security scanner to find the loopholes within the system.

 Step 2: Exploitation